Demystifying Legal Separation in California: Your Essential Guide!

 Q2: Are there residency requirements for filing a legal separation in California?

 A2: Yes, California has residency requirements for filing a legal separation.
-At least one spouse must have been a resident of the state for a minimum of six months before filing the petition.
+At least one spouse must have been a state resident for at least six months before filing the petition.

 Q3: Can I remarry if I’m legally separated in California?